chaosblade-io/chaosblade-exec-jvm/CONTRIBUTING.md

 # Contributing to chaosblade-exec-jvm

 Welcome to ChaosBlade world, here is a list of contributing guide for you.
-If you find something incorrect or missing content in the page, please submit an issue or PR to fix it.
+If you find something incorrect or missing content on the page, please submit an issue or PR to fix it.

 ## What can you do
-Every action to make project better is encouraged.
+Every action to make the project better is encouraged.
 On GitHub, every improvement for the project could be via a PR (short for pull request).